 Skip the Lines

-We have a special collaboration with the Louvre so all of our tours skip the lines for tickets.
-We also have expedited security lines to since we are a tour operator which vastly decreases wait times to enter.
+We have a special collaboration with the Louvre, so all of our tours skip the lines for tickets.
+We also have expedited security lines since we are a tour operator, which vastly decreases wait times to enter.
 Less time in line means more time inside exploring the Louvre.

 The Complex is Massive

-The louvre is so large it can be difficult to locate everything on your list, if you even have a list.
-Yes, there are signs everywhere pointing to the Mona Lisa, but there are much great works of art at the Louvre including a handful of other da Vinci paintings.
+The Louvre is so large it can be difficult to locate everything on your list if you even have a list.
+Yes, there are signs everywhere pointing to the Mona Lisa, but there are many great works of art at the Louvre including a handful of other Da Vinci paintings.

 Great Tour Guides

 The key to a great tour is a great tour guide.
-The best guides can make anything that is old interesting.
-When you couple a great guide with an incredible monument like the Louvre in Paris you can get one of the most memorable experiences of your life.
+The best guides can bring history to life in interesting ways.
+When you couple a great guide with an incredible monument like the Louvre in Paris, you get one of the most memorable experiences of your life.

-You are talking about an attraction that was literally built and decorated by the world’s greatest artists.
-You’ll find sculptures that were built by the ancient Romans, sculpters by Michelangelo himself, paintings by Raphael, and 25% of all remaining Da Vinci paintings!
+We’re talking about an attraction that was literally built and decorated by the world’s greatest artists.
+You’ll find sculptures that were built by the ancient Romans, sculptors by Michelangelo himself, paintings by Raphael, and 25% of all remaining Da Vinci paintings.

 A great guide who is passionate about art, history, and anecdotes will enhance your visit and make it more memorable.
 They bring historical and cultural context to the greatest works of art in the world, ensuring you see the Louvre with greater depth and meaning.

-On the contrary, a group of 15 ensures more individual interaction with each person, guides make more eye contact, and ideally become familiar with many people in the group.
+On the contrary, a group of 15 ensures a guide can provide more individual interaction with each person, respond to more of your questions, and ideally become familiar with many people in the group.
 Although both experiences could be positive, the smaller group would be more intimate with more personal connections.